minnesotanlp/scholawrite/index.md

 ### Eligibility

-Graduate students or affiliates at UMN, who are currently working on an **Overleaf project** for submission.
-If selected, their co-authors at different institutions are also eligible to participate.
+Participants must work on an **Overleaf project** for submission.
+Good candidates will be scholars who:

+- are enrolled in a graduate school program or have completed an M.S. or PhD;
+- are currently engaged in a research project and are about to start writing a paper;
+- are willing to write their paper entirely in Overleaf with our keystroke tracking Chrome extension installed;
+- are willing to participate in a study lasting for several months; and
+- are English speaking (e.g., Native English speakers, international students who are proficient in English writing)

+If selected, the co-authors of participants will be asked to participate upon agreement.

 ### Study

-Participants will have to install a Chrome extension 'ScholaWrite' into their Chrome.
-Therefore, they will be required to use Chrome for writing in Overleaf.
+Participants will have to install a Chrome extension **'ScholaWrite'** into their Chrome.
+Therefore, they will be required to **use Chrome** for writing in Overleaf.

 The data collected by ScholaWrite during this experiment is anonymized keystroke data in **Overleaf**, i.e., the information gathered from a human using a keyboard, such as which keys are pressed and when, and the sequence of keys pressed (these sequences make up words, sentences, paragraphs, etc.).
 Also, the associated timestamps and ChatGPT-suggested paraphrasing would be stored under anonymity, too.